werckme/werckmeister/manual.md

- This plays a paradiddle with the length of 1 quarter
+ This plays a paradiddle over a length of 1 quarter

  using sn1 for L and sn2 for R